How can I try it?

-- Samsung Internet Browser for Gear VR (read instructions)
+- Samsung Internet for Gear VR (read instructions)

 - Microsoft Edge for Windows Mixed Reality headsets (read instructions)

-(Experimental Windows Chromium builds are also available but not recommended for use at this time due to incompatibilites with recent graphics drivers.
+(Experimental WebVR support in Chrome Canary for Windows is also available but not recommended for use at this time due to incompatibilites with recent graphics drivers.
 We suggest using Firefox or Microsoft Edge for WebVR on Windows in the meantime.)

 You can test your browser’s support for the WebVR API with these samples: